3 Easy Ways to Optimize Your Website Without a Developer

 Your homepage value proposition is a strong place to start.
 Take your current messaging and experiment with adding statistics to show the value you can provide the user, or try explaining what you do a bit more clearly.

-The messaging here should pass the 5-second test: the user should know what you do, whom you do it for, and the value you're provide in 5 seconds or less.
+The messaging here should pass the 5-second test: the user should know what you do, whom you do it for, and the value

 You can also experiment with other high-impact pages like your product page messaging.

 Look at things such as how you explain the value of the different features - Does shortening it improve the scroll density on the page?
 What about the click-through rate on the calls-to-action (CTA)?